 Monterey has so many intriguing options it’s best to plan your days out in advance.
 You wouldn’t want to miss MY Museum, a hands-on experiential and excitement packed place that happens to be adjacent to Dennis the Menace Park (created for the city by the creator of Dennis, Hank Ketcham).
 There’s the Monterey Mirror Maze, Monterey Zoo, the world-class Monterey Bay Aquarium, and Pebble Beach's 17-Mile Drive, home to shoreline birds, harbor and elephant seals, and more.
 You may never hear them say ‘are we there yet?' again - at least until you leave Monterey.

 Thrills For The Whole Family

-Pack your sunblock and don your sneakers.
-Monterey County has outdoor activities to thrill the whole family.
-Dip your toe in with a kayak tour on Monterey Bay, a surrey ride on the Monterey County Coastal Recreation Trail, a segway tour along Cannery Row or a ghost tour trolley ride through Oldtown Monterey.
+Pack your sunblock because Monterey County has outdoor activities to thrill the whole family.
+Paddle through Monterey Bay on a kayak tour or take a surrey ride on the Monterey County Coastal Recreation Trail, a segway tour along Cannery Row or a ghost tour trolley ride through Oldtown Monterey.
 Crank up the adventure with a hike on rugged Big Sur's trails or a family surfing lesson on Carmel Beach.
-Turn on the full adrenalin kick with a whale watching sail on Monterey Bay or a thrilling motor race at Mazda Raceway Laguna Seca.
+Turn on the full adrenaline kick with a whale watching sail on Monterey Bay or a thrilling motor race at Mazda Raceway Laguna Seca.

 The Great Shopping Compromise